-For working moms, maintaining a healthy balance family and work is never easy.
+For working moms, maintaining a healthy balance of family and work is never easy.
 Being a full-time working mother can cause stress and anxiety.
-The key is to focus on a plan, get organized, and find the right balance between profession and parenthood.
+The key is to focus on a plan, get organized, and find the right equilibrium between profession and parenthood.
 Here are ways for working moms to balance work and family.

 Leave Work at Work

 Once you get home, stop working.
-When you are with your family they need to be your top priority.
-Turn off your cell phone and don’t read your new work emails.
-Instead, engage with your spouse and children.
+When you are with your family members, they need to be your top priority.
+Turn off your cellphone and don’t read new work emails.
+Instead, engage with your partner and children.

 Don’t Go Crazy With Cleaning

-Working moms want to do it all – maintain a successful career and make sure the home is in perfect shape.
+Working moms feel pressure to do it all – maintain a successful career and make sure the home is in perfect shape.
 But you don’t want to run yourself ragged by making sure all the housework is completed every single day.
 Instead, try doing one house task a day after work, or create a schedule to clean on certain days.
 This will enable you to maintain your home and you’ll still have quality time to spend with your family.
 Your spouse should also be responsible for household chores, and try to include your children with age-appropriate tasks.
 Don’t try and do them all by yourself.
 Check out chore charts to ensure everyone in the household takes responsibility.